Malcolm-Q/LC-LateGameUpgrades/TS_README.md

     * 20% chance to get destroyed on use.

 * __Beekeeper - $450__
-    * Circuit bees do significantly less damage to you.
+    * Circuit bees & Butler Hornets do significantly less damage to you.

 * __Bigger Lungs - $600__
     * Increased sprint duration.
+    * Can increase the stamina regeneration speed through configuration
+    * Can decrease the stamina cost when jumping through configuration

 * __Running Shoes - $650__
     * Increased movement speed.
+    * At max level, reduces the noise made by your footsteps.

 * __Strong Legs - $300__
     * Jump higher.